 4. Cowboys and Astronauts

-Childhood games morph into first love, recollected in wistful tranquillity by Ms Smith.
-Hanaway blows a campfire harmonica over a wall of guitars, bass and drums.
+Childhood games morph into first love, recollected in wistful tranquillity by Miss Smith.
+Hanaway blows a campfire harmonica over the wall of guitars, bass and drums.
 Are y’all listening, Nashville?

 5. Planet of Our Dreams